Achilles Tendinopathy Embolization

 • Minimally Invasive – No surgery or large incisions

-• Fast Recovery – Most patients walk immediately after the procedure
+• Fast Recovery – Patients walk immediately after the procedure

 • Long-Term Pain Relief – Studies show major reduction in pain levels